 Our girls need support just as much as the boys, and maybe more so.

-Symptoms of Girls with ADHD
+Potential Signs of Girls with ADHD

 The symptoms of ADHD in girls look similar and different to that of ADHD in boys.
 In general, there are three types of ADHD.
 Inattentive, hyperactive, and combined.